 The PDF is a digital version of the plans which is easiest for printing and viewing.
 It contains all the pages of the plans in one file, and shows colors and shadows.
 The PDF can be printed on any printer or paper size, but most of our plans print best on 36″ x 24″ paper.

 The CAD files are best for making changes, and include .dwg and .layout formats.
 The .dwg files can be opened using AutoCAD or other CAD programs.
-The .layout files can be opened with Trimble Layout, and include a copy of the Sketchup 3D model.
+The .layout files can be opened with Trimble Layout, and include a copy of the Sketchup 3D model, which can be opened in Sketchup Free.

 What’s In A House Plan?